fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 as their "root dependency".  the general principle that **libraries should have a "most portable sufficient" root dependency**, it makes sense to move to a .NET Standard dependency.

-It is **very important** to note that nuget packages can easily be progressed from a current state to a different state without breaking existing consumers of specific versions:
+It is **very important** to note that NuGet packages can easily be progressed from a current state to a different state without breaking existing consumers of specific versions:

 * a future version of a package can become "empty" and refer to a different package as an identity, effectively renaming the package (without breaking consumers of existing versions)